pololu/apa102-arduino/README.md

 ## Controlling multiple chains of LEDs

-Multiple chains of APA102 LEDs can be controlled by creating multiple `APA102` objects with different names, using different pins and different color arrays.
+Multiple chains of SK9822/APA102 LEDs can be controlled by creating multiple `APA102` objects with different names, using different pins and different color arrays.

 If you want to conserve I/O pins, we recommend wiring the clock inputs of all the LED chains together and controlling them with a single I/O line, while using separate I/O lines for each data input.
 It would also be possible to control all the data lines with a single I/O line and use separate lines for each clock input.
 However, we recommend the single clock wiring because it allows the possibility of writing advanced code that efficiently writes to all of the LED chains simultaneously.

 ## Version History

+* 2.0.0 (2016):
+    * Added support for the SK9822 IC.
+    * To support the SK9822, the `endFrame` function was changed.
+As a side effect, if you try to write to a smaller number of LEDs than are on your LED strip, the LED after the last one you update will be set to black.
+      This could be a breaking change for some APA102 users.
 * 1.1.0 (2016 Apr 06):
     * Added two examples for two-dimensional LED panels: RainbowPanel and GameOfLife.
     * Changed the Xmas example to use a brightness of 1 by default, like the other examples.